France to announce sanctions amid fishing dispute with UK - NewsBreak

 Poland has been ordered to pay a penalty of 1 million euros (£845,000) per day until it complies with the European Union's top court's order to scrap disciplinary rules for judges.
 The Court of Justice of the European Union delivered the decision on Wednesday to prevent what it called 'serious...

+The PA News Agency explains the context of tensions between the UK and the EU over fishing rights.
 The detention of a British trawler by French authorities is the latest incident in the post-Brexit row over fishing rights between the two nations.
-Here, the PA news agency breaks down what the clash is about. – Why was the British trawler detained?.
-The scallop vessel Cornelis was ordered to...
+Here, the PA news agency breaks down what...

+Serbian officials praised their “steel friendship” with China during talks on Thursday with China’s Foreign Minister Wang Yi amid fears in the West that by heavily investing in the Balkan state, Beijing is trying to exert its political influence in that part of Europe Serbia, a European Union candidate country, and China have rapidly intensified economic and political relations in recent years, with Chinese companies taking over Serbia’s main copper and steel mills and building roads, factories and railway lines.
+Chinese state banks have granted billions of dollars in loans to the Balkan country for the construction projects that...

+France reportedly detained a British fishing vessel this week as part of an ongoing spat with the United Kingdom over post-Brexit fishing rights.
+France's European affairs minister, Clement Beaune, also confirmed that the majority of French ports would no longer be accessible to British boats.
+Beaune added that three to four ports would remain open to British fishing vessels when the closure takes into effect.

 The British government has warned France that it risks breaking the Brexit trade deal, as Emmanuel Macron's government continues to detain a UK fishing vessel.French maritime authorities overnight fined one UK vessel and detained another, for allegedly not having the right licence to fish.Responding to the agreement on Thursday morning UK environment secretary George Eustice said France's threats to take further action "do not appear to be compatible with a trading cooperation agreement or wider international law".But Downing Street said there were “no plans” to send in the Navy, while Mr Eustice called for calm.The Environment secretary told the Commons...